ethan-deng/azure-docs/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

         git push azure master

-    You are prompted for the password that you created earlier.
+    You are prompted for the password that you created earlier (the user name is the name without the domain part.
+For example if the FTP/deployment user name is contoso\jack123, then the user name used here should be 'jack123').
 The output is similar to the following example.

         Counting objects: 3, done.
         Delta compression using up to 8 threads.